rust-lang/rust-by-example/src/flow_control/match/binding.md

     match some_number() {
         // Got `Some` variant, match if its value, bound to `n`,
         // is equal to 42.
+        // Could also use `Some(42)` and print `"The Awnser: 42!"`
+        // but that would require changing `42` in 2 spots should
+        // you ever wish to change it.
+        // Could also use `Some(n) if n == 42` and print `"The Awnser: {n}!"`
+        // but that would not contribute to exhaustiveness checks.
+        // (Although in this case that would not matter since
-        Some(n @ 42) => println!("The Answer: {}!", n),
+        // the next arm is a "catch-all" pattern) Some(n @ 42) => println!("The Answer: {}!", n),
         // Match any other number.
         Some(n)      => println!("Not interesting... {}", n),